shadow-noctis/sidequest-tracker/README.md

 # Side quest Tracker

 ## Overview
-*(Learning project:)* A spoiler-free sidequest tracker allowing users to view important information for a game and mark the quest finished for tracking their progress.
+*(Learning project:)* A spoiler-free sidequest tracker allowing users to view information about sidequests for a game and mark the quest finished for tracking their progress.

 # Features
 - List quests
+- login
+- Mark quests done (Only logged in users)

 ## Planned features
 - List quests related to a game
-- Mark quest done if finished
 - Helpful tip (viewed only by request)
 - Addition of achievements
-- login feature
+- Logout

 ## Tech Stack
 - **Frontend**: React + Vite